-The pendulum swings again.
-I applied for a new job last month, a technical job, and just like that, my brain started its descent to the other side, thinking about software development and how I do like mucking about with computers and code, and that perhaps this should be my focus.
+The pendulum swings.
+I applied for a new job last month, a technical job, and just like that my brain started its descent to the other side, thinking about software development and how I do like mucking about with computers and code, and that perhaps this should be my focus.
 I love programming and making things that go.

 The computer programmer is a creator of universes for which he alone is the lawgiver.
 No playwright, no stage director, no emperor, however powerful, has ever exercised such absolute authority to arrange a stage or a field of battle and to command such unswervingly dutiful actors or troops.

 The actors often don’t seem so unswervingly dutiful, but they are.
 The logic and the functioning of the machine are beautiful.
-The quote may sound grandiose, but there is such freedom and power in the commanding of these troops, along with the frustrations.
+The quote might sound grandiose, but such freedom and power in the commanding of these troops, along with the frustrations.
+They are far less troublesome than human beings.

 And there’s the thought, oh, how nice it will be to have money.
 That is, by working at something that pays, rather than at… this.
 This writing thing.
 For so long I’ve imagined quitting or working part-time to really pursue this thing, and it was frightening, because I know how it is in this business.